-For SCHHC's 2019 CHNA, a focus group was conducted with members of the Sharp McDonald Center (SMC) Aftercare Support Group.
-Feedback from these individuals provided the unique perspective of people who have either lived through behavioral health or addiction issues themselves or have helped loved ones through their recovery.
+For SMC's 2019 CHNA, a focus group was conducted with members of the SMC Aftercare Support Group.
+Feedback from these individuals provided the unique perspective of people who have either lived through behavioral health or addiction issues themselves or who have helped loved ones through their recovery.
 Community engagement feedback addressed barriers to behavioral health care as well as the impact of behavioral health issues - particularly substance use and addiction on individuals.